E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/ElVibRot_TD_MPI/readme.rst

 according to the selected propagation method.
 The code has been applied for the simulation of Pyrazine (:math:`C_4H_4N_2`), which is of 24 degrees of freedom.
-This module could be a practical tool for general quantum molecular simulation, supporting the further study of molecular dynamics in chemical reactions, ultrafast process, etc.
+This module could be a practical tool for general quantum molecular simulation, supporting the further study of molecular dynamics in chemical reactions, ultrafast processes, etc.

 Building and Testing